 Radiofrequency Ablation of the Renal Sympathetic Nerves as a Treatment for Resistant Hypertension

-Hypertension is a widely prevalent condition, which is estimated to affect approximately 30% of the population in the United States.
-(1) It accounts for a high burden of morbidity related to strokes, ischemic heart disease, kidney disease, and peripheral arterial disease.
+Hypertension is a widely prevalent condition, which is estimated to affect approximately 30% of the population in the United States.1 It accounts for a high burden of morbidity related to strokes, ischemic heart disease, kidney disease, and peripheral arterial disease.
 Resistant hypertension is defined as elevated blood pressure (BP), despite treatment with at least 3 antihypertensive agents at optimal doses.
 Resistant hypertension is also a relatively common condition, given the large number of individuals with hypertension.
-In large clinical trials of hypertension treatment, up to 20-30% of participants meet the definition for resistant hypertension, and in tertiary care hypertension clinics, the prevalence has been estimated to be 11-18%.
+In large clinical trials of hypertension treatment, up to 20% to 30% of participants meet the definition for resistant hypertension, and in tertiary care hypertension clinics, the prevalence has been estimated to be 11% to 18%.
 (1) Resistant hypertension is associated with a higher risk for adverse outcomes such as stroke, myocardial infarction (MI), heart failure, and kidney failure.

-There are a number of factors that may contribute to uncontrolled hypertension, and these should be considered and addressed in all patients with hypertension prior to labeling a patient resistant.
+There are a number of factors that may contribute to uncontrolled hypertension, and these should be considered and addressed in all patients with hypertension before labeling a patient resistant.
 These include non-adherence to medications, excessive salt intake, inadequate doses of medications, excess alcohol intake, volume overload, drug-induced hypertension, and other forms of secondary hypertension.
-(2) Also, sometimes it is necessary to address comorbid conditions, i.e., obstructive sleep apnea, in order to adequately control BP.
+(2) Also, sometimes it is necessary to address comorbid conditions, i.e., obstructive sleep apnea, to adequately control BP.